Snowflake-Labs/sfquickstarts/site/sfguides/src/tasty_bytes_zero_to_snowflake_collaboration/tb_zts_collaboration.md

 ### What You Will Build
 - The Harmonization of First Party Sales and Third Party Weather Data
-- Seamless Convertability from Fahrenheit to Celsius
+- Seamless convertibility from Fahrenheit to Celsius
-- Seamless Convertability from Inch to Millimeter
+- Seamless convertibility from Inch to Millimeter
 - An Understanding of How to Unlock Additional Insights via the Snowflake Marketplace

 ## Creating a Worksheet and Copying in our SQL